weakish/docs-en/views/sdk_setup_android_securely.md

 # Use Android SDK without appKey

-Since 6.1.0, LeanCloud Android SDK supports initialization without appKey, if you prefer to avoid exposing appKey in client side.
+Starting from 6.1.0, LeanCloud Android SDK supports initialization without appKey if you wish to avoid exposing appKey on the client side.

-## Prerequirements
+## Prerequisites

 - You have already [signed your APK with a certificate][sign-your-app].
 - You have JDK installed in your development environment.